zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 This Realtime Dreamer project is to use real Ecommerce data to perform NLP for Vietnamese language and machine learning tasks in order to settle a real-world business challenge of a company in Vietnam.
 We split our project into four tasks:

-The full report,please visit our blog post :https://madsrealtimedreamer.wordpress.com/
+For the full report,please visit our blog post :https://madsrealtimedreamer.wordpress.com/

 <h2>1.
 Customer Reviews Type classification</h2>

-Our  goal is to build a NLP model to predict the review classes using the Product_reviews_dataset.xlsx.
-The data collection process was completed by the customer service team of a company, who manually collected this data from the E-commerce platform.
+Our  goal is to build a NLP model to predict the review classes using the customer reviews (sample data: Git_mockup_reviews.xlsx).
+The data collection process was completed by the customer service team of the company, who manually collected this data from the E-commerce platform.
 They recorded the review sentences (in Vietnamese) and the true rating score, along with labeling the type of the review manually

 The pipeline script of this task created: reviewtype_script_.sh